Comptche to the Town of Mendocino, Kind of

 So right it is!
 Toward Ukiah.
 Neither of us know the area well and we’ll be without cell services for most of the day but the road just goes on and on so we keep following it all day and return the next day to do the same, covering twenty three miles in addition to our ten miles on day one.

-After our walk, we decide to follow the road to the end to see where tomorrow will bring us and end up in Ukiah, where we scour our phone maps and realize that we’ve gone far afield.
+After our walk, we decide to follow the road to the end to see where tomorrow’s walk will bring us and end up in Ukiah, where we scour our phone maps and realize that we’ve gone far afield.
 We head back to the town of Comptche to regroup and take another look at the sign.
-On closer inspection, the sign is missing a digit” What reads as “one mile to Mendocino” should read as, “sixteen miles to Mendocino”
+On closer inspection, the sign is missing a digit.
+What reads as “one mile to Mendocino” should read, “sixteen miles to Mendocino” We should have gone left!

 We are both reminded of a conversation we had on the first day of this walk when Jo told me that a friend of hers who is considering doing some adventuring asked her what questions she would pose to a potential traveling partner.
 Jo’s response was, “I would ask them what kind of person they become when they’re lost?”
-I am struck by the brilliance of Jo’s response and as we continued our walk, we talked about who we become when we’re lost.
+I am struck by the brilliance of both the question and Jo’s response and as we continue our walk, we talk about who we become when we’re lost.

 Jo’s response to my feeling responsible is to suggest that we each take turns naming the things we would not have seen if we’d turned left.
 That’s who she is when she’s lost.
 I guess I know how to pick a traveling buddy!